Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Bolometric Measurement and Responsivity

+The beam profile and perforation mask are shown in Fig.~\ref{fig:beam_overlap}.
+The calculation yields an incident-power fraction of 3.90\% without perforations and 3.28\% with perforations; i.e., a perfectly absorbing perforated film would absorb 3.28\% of the incident light.
+This power fraction is used when predicting the responsivity of the device.

 To validate the bolometric performance of our design, we demonstrate that the measured resistive responsivity closely tracks the expected absorption profile of the AlN membrane.
-As mentioned earlier, all measurements are performed in vacuum ($<$10~mTorr) to mitigate convective losses and maximize responsivity.
-Finite-element simulations yield $G_{th} = 1.58 \times 10^{-5}$~W/K, confirming effective thermal isolation through the tether geometry [Fig.~\ref{fig:5}(a)].
-For reference, simulation in air yields $G_{th} = 1.46 \times 10^{-4}$~W/K, while simulation in ideal vacuum yields $G_{th} = 4.85 \times 10^{-6}$~W/K. After determining the thermal conductance, the Temperature Coefficient of Resistance (TCR) was experimentally extracted by measuring the resistance shift of high-resistance meandering lines across a controlled temperature sweep, as shown in Fig.~\ref{fig:5}(b).
-We obtain a TCR of 1548 ppm/K.
+As mentioned earlier, all measurements are performed in vacuum below \SI{10}{\milli\torr} to mitigate convective losses and maximize responsivity.
+Finite-element simulations yield